NascentCore/3k/DEV.md

 2. At the moment PortalSync is thought to be live together with CPodOperator for easier development To avoid dependences over go mode package
-3. Then CPodOperator was merged into 3k repo for mono repo management That results in awkward coupling between CPodOperator and PortalSync
+3. Then CPodOperator was merged into 3k repo for mono repo management That results in awkward coupling between CPodOperator and PortalSync, and the independent nature of PortalSync and CPodOperator was compromised by the fact that PortalSync is a sub-package of CPodOperator

 TODO: Use 1.18 multi-module workspace to refactor code file layout